amerrika/portfolio-projects/README.md

 # Portfolio of my selected projects
 I have selected these projects to showcase my current skill set and knowledge of Web development.
 When I started with my Frontend journey my main focus was learning and practicing **HTML5**, **CSS3** and **JavaScript**.
 I am familiar with **Sass** and love using it in my personal projects.
-When I'am building landing page projects I'am trying to learn about **Web Accessibility** and to implement it in my projects the best I can at the time.
+When I'am building landing page projects I'am trying to learn about **Web Accessibility** and to implement it in my projects.

 The very first JavaScript framework I have started learning has been **Astro** and I find it great for beginners and for building static websites.
 With Astro I got in touch with concepts such as SSG (Static Site Generator), SSR (Server Side Rendering), routing etc. Right now I am spending most of my time learning **Vue.js**.